w233w/4D-tic-tac-toe/README.md

 ## TODO

-1. Simple UI let player able to click (re)start -- Half Done, Blank start screen now.
-2. Simple UI let player click info buttom to read the game rule --Maybe put the rule on start screen
+1. Simple UI let player click info buttom to read the game rule --Maybe put the rule on start screen
-3. Simple UI let player can see who will play next
+2. Simple UI let player can see who will play next

 ## Known Bugs